Psychiatric Service Dog · ADA Guide

 • The PSD tasks directly mitigate your disability symptoms

-• You can responsibly handle the dog in public Michigan settings
+• You can responsibly handle the dog in public settings

 What Disqualifies a PSD Request?